onsilverstar/kwitter/README.md

 - Practice following Scrum processes and performing Scrum roles
 - Practice communicating/working together as a team

-An optional starter project is provided [here.](https://gitlab.com/kenzie-academy/se/fe/final-projects/assessment---kwitter-frontend) An overview of the starting project architecture can be found in [this dependency graph](https://kenzie-academy.gitlab.io/se/fe/final-projects/assessment---kwitter-frontend/dependencygraph.html)
+An optional starter scaffolding is provided [here.](https://gitlab.com/kenzie-academy/se/fe/final-projects/assessment---kwitter-frontend) An overview of the starting scaffolding architecture can be found in [this dependency graph](https://kenzie-academy.gitlab.io/se/fe/final-projects/assessment---kwitter-frontend/dependencygraph.html)

 ## Getting Started...